EIODiagnostics/Balena-logrotate-example/README.md

 ## Behaviour on restart

-When the localServer service container is restarted the runCommand.bash script moves all of the files in /data/log to /data/log-backup-yyyymmmdd-hhmm this allows the testing of logrotate will new and unrotated log files.
+When the localServer service container is restarted the runCommand.bash script moves all of the files in `/data/log` to the timestamped path `/data/log-yyyymmmdd-hhmm` this allows the testing of logrotate will new and unrotated log files.

 ## Shared volume